 To give an example, a hard boiled egg would be 77 calories, one can of Coke is 150 calories, and a medium banana is 105 calories.

 The obvious part of following this fasting diet plan is to plan your meals to ensure you stay below the daily calorie count.
 For example, a good starting plan will set your calorie limits to 150 at breakfast, 100 at lunch, 200 at dinner and 50-100 for snacks throughout the day.

 For more information on how to do an intermittent fasting diet, click here.

-Health Benefits of this Intermittent Fasting Diet Plan
+What are the Health Benefits of this Intermittent Fasting Diet Plan?

 One of the long-term ideas behind this type of diet is that it promotes your body’s IGF-1 hormone (normally a growth hormone that causes aging) to go from growth to repair, meaning it works at making your body heal, rather than just grow.